ResponsibleTechWork/challenge-toolbox-prototype/README.md

 ## gh-pages

-The Trello Power-Up (rtw-challenge-toolbox-prototype) is served from a GitHub page: https://responsibletechwork.github.io/challenge-toolbox-prototype/
+The Trello Power-Up (rtw-challenge-toolbox-prototype) is served from a GitHub page: https://responsibletechwork.github.io/challenge-toolbox-prototype/.

+For more on configuring the Trello Power-Up: https://trello.com/power-ups/61891dc2d6918449e3c28bdc/edit

-This branch points to the public directory.
-To push only public to gh-pages branch use git subtree push --prefix public origin gh-pages.
+The gh-pages branch must contain only "public" directory files.
+To push the "public" directory to gh-pages branch use:

+    git subtree push --prefix public origin gh-pages.

 *** WARNING !!
 CURRENT BUILD TO PUBLIC DOES NOT USE CORRECT URLS - THESE MUST BE CHANGED MANUALLY !! ***